Yasmani Grandal Player Props: White Sox vs. Guardians

 Yasmani Grandal At The Plate

-- Grandal has nine doubles, three home runs and 12 walks while batting .278.
+- Grandal is hitting .279 with nine doubles, four home runs and 12 walks.

+- Grandal has picked up a hit in 23 of 41 games this season, with multiple hits 11 times.

+- He has gone deep in four games this season (9.8%), leaving the park in 2.7% of his chances at the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.